MhdTarhini/ProjectHub/README.md

 <a name="Performance" ></a>
 <img src="./readme/title9.svg"/>
-> The following tests were conducted in Postman to assess the functionality of my application's primary APIs
+> The following tests were conducted in Postman to assess the functionality of my application's primary APIs.

 > URL : http://34.244.172.132/api/file-section/get_files
 ```js
 PASS